PrivateVPN Review 2023: How Private Is It?

 In terms of the number of servers, PrivateVPN is definitely near the lower end of our sample, with only Perfect Privacy offering fewer.
 As such, the service needs to do quite a bit of catching up, but considering how long it has been on the market, we're not holding our breath.
 Below, we'll take a look at whether the limited number of servers has any impact on how PrivateVPN performs.

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We assessed random PrivateVPN servers in the US and Germany at different times of the day to more accurately gauge their speeds and performance.
+We determined the speeds for all VPNs from our sample using a server in Europe with a 1 GB/s connection.
+To accomplish this, we connected to random PrivateVPN servers in the US and Germany at different times of the day.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results over the last 12 months, arranged in order of download and upload speed (descending):